Twins vs. Dodgers Player Props Betting Odds

 Betts Stats

-- Mookie Betts has 37 hits with 11 doubles, nine home runs and 24 walks.
-He has driven in 24 runs with one stolen base.
+- Mookie Betts has 11 doubles, nine home runs, 25 walks and 24 RBI (37 total hits).
+He's also swiped one base.

 Betts Recent Games